.f-aux

 Product showroom response to ecological design aims

 Waste from the construction industry is approaching 1000kg per person per year.
-Retail and showroom fit outs have a very short life cycles as products and trends evolve.
+Retail and showroom fit outs have short life cycles as products and trends evolve.

-This project aims to invoke a sense of the River City and invites the user to re-imagine the landscape and bird life of Brisbane retold through the acoustic panel product.
-This multi-sensory and theatrical experience will unravel as the user perilously travels through the space in juxtaposition to the city outside.
+This project aims to invoke a sense of the river city and invites the user to re-imagine the landscape and bird life of Brisbane retold through the acoustic panel product.
+This multi-sensory and theatrical experience will unravel as the user travels perilously through the showroom in juxtaposition to the city outside.

-The initial concept focused strongly on spatial arrangement and feedback informed the development of additional layers of storytelling.
-A simple Revit model was developed to assist with the accessibility requirements around ramping and confirm the concept feasibility.
-From here a more detail Revit model was constructed with trees, branching canopy and bush turkey’s nest modeled as a series of families.
+A Revit model was developed to achieve the accessibility requirements around ramp slopes and confirmed the feasibility of the concept layout.
+The trees, branching canopy and bush turkey’s nest modeled as a series of families.
 Twinmotion was used as the rendering software.

-The showroom is located within a commercial/light industrial section of the inner city which is bordered by residential and short-term accommodation and retail.
+The showroom is located within a commercial/light industrial section of the inner city, which is bordered by residential, short-term accommodation, and retail.

 I wanted the showroom to play on the idea of creating silence for lost or hidden moments.
 This was a reference to the use of the Woven Image acoustic panel helping to silence your noisy coworkers’ sighs and aggressive keyboard strokes.